KooiInc/LifeCSS/README.md

 - `!important will be honored`
 - Most pseudo selectors (e.g. `::after`, `::not(...)`) will work as expected.
   - For special characters, use a double escape, e.g. `content: '\\1F44D'`
-- When an edit did not worked, the error is shown in the console.
+- When an edit did not work, the error is shown in the console.
-  most times that will not break further script execution.
+  That should not break further script execution.

 **Examples**: